titilda/appunti/Distributed System/index.md

 This guarantees that $e→e' \Leftrightarrow V(e)→V(e')$

 Messages are sent with the vector clock.
 When receiving a message, if $\forall j: V_m[j] > V_k[j] + 1$ there are missing messages.
 For this property it's possible to work with unreliable or non-FIFO channels.

+### Mutual Exclusion

+**Mutual Exclusion** is a concurrency control mechanism that ensures that in a distributed system, a shared resource is accessed by at most one process at any given time, preventing interference and maintaining system consistency.

+There are three properties that must be guaranteed:

+- **Safety property**: At most one process is accessing the resource at any moment.
+- **Liveness Property**: Every request to enter the critical section will eventually succeed (no deadlocks or starvation).
+- **Order** (optional): The entry to the critical section is granted in the order the requests were made.

+#### Mutual Exclusion with Centralized server

+Having a central server that handle the resource help coordination is the simplest approach.

+Each process that wants to access the resource send a request to the server.
+The server maintain a queue of requests and grant access to one process at a time.

+This is a simple approach but the server is a single point of failure and a bottleneck.

+#### Mutual Exclusion with Token ring

+Processes are organized into a logical ring topology, where each process $P_i$ knows its successor $P_{i+1}$.

+A single token circulates continuously around the ring.
+When a process wants to enter the critical section, it waits for the token to arrive.
+Once it receives the token, it enters the critical section, performs its operations, and then passes the token to its successor in the ring.

+This approach can be inefficient as the token must circulate even when no process needs access, leading to unnecessary delays.
+If the token is lost, a recovery mechanism is needed to regenerate it to avoid deadlocks.

+#### Mutual Exclusion with Scalar Clock

+When a process wants to access the resource it sends a request message to all the other processes with its current scalar clock.

+Once a process $P_j$ receives the request of $P_i$ it will act as follows:

+- Not interested: if $P_j$ doesn't need the resource, it sends an ack;
+- Holding the resource: if $P_j$ holds the resource, it will wait until it finishes and sends an ack;
+- Wanting the resource: if $P_j$ also wants the resource, it compares the timestamps:
+  - If $L_i < L_j$ (the request of $P_i$ happened before $P_j$), it sends an ack;
+  - If $L_i > L_j$, it will wait until it finishes and sends an ack.

+A process can enter the critical section only after receiving an ack from all the other processes.